hashicorp/terraform-provider-aws/website/docs/d/ecs_service.html.markdown

 * `arn` - The ARN of the ECS Service
 * `desired_count` - The number of tasks for the ECS Service
 * `launch_type` - The launch type for the ECS Service
+* `scheduling_strategy` - The scheduling strategy for the ECS Service
 * `task_definition` - The family for the latest ACTIVE revision